viamrobotics/viam-typescript-sdk/examples/vanilla/README.md

 VITE_API_KEY="<API_KEY>"
 ```

-Make sure to build the TypeScript SDK, then run the example using Vite.
+Installing will build the TypeScript SDK, then you can run the example using Vite.

 ```
 cd examples/teleop-vanilla